astro-techmath/allcrud/README.md

 You can extend the provided abstract test classes to easily test your own services, controllers, and integration flows with minimal boilerplate — using `Instancio`, `Mockito`, and `Spring Test` under the hood.

-### ✅ Base Classes Available
+### ✅ Base Test Classes Available

 - `CrudServiceTests`
 - `CrudControllerTests`
 - `CrudIntegrationTests`

 Each abstract class provides built-in logic for CRUD operations, which you can extend and specialize for your own domain objects.

 > 📌 Integration tests are powered by `RestAssuredMockMvc`, and also fully support **Java Bean Validation** (e.g. `@NotNull`, `@Size`, etc.).
 Validation is enabled by default, but can be turned off by setting `BEAN_VALIDATION_ENABLED` to `false` in Instancio `Settings`.

-> 📌 Bonus: `CrudIntegrationTests` will automatically detect the controller's `@RequestMapping` base path by reflection.
-> Just pass the controller class as the **third constructor parameter**.
+> 📌 `CrudIntegrationTests` will automatically detect the controller's `@RequestMapping` base path by reflection.
+Just pass the controller class as the **third constructor parameter**.
 > Prefer manual control?
 You can also set the protected `basePath` field directly.

----
+### ⚙️ Requirements for Built-in Test Support

+To make the most of Allcrud's built-in test infrastructure, there are a couple of important things to keep in mind when setting up your Entities and VOs:

+#### 🔁 Implement `equals`, `hashCode` and `toString`

+Your **Entities** and **VOs** should implement the `equals()`, `hashCode()` and `toString()` methods properly.

+These methods are used in the test assertions to accurately compare objects and generate meaningful error messages when something doesn’t match.
+Without them, some tests might fail unexpectedly or return unreliable results.

+#### 🛡️ Custom Controller Advice for Integration Tests

+For integration tests using `CrudIntegrationTests`, you'll also need to create a custom `@ControllerAdvice` that extends Allcrud’s `AbstractControllerAdvice`.

+This is important because integration tests verify the **HTTP status codes** returned by the controller.
+These status codes are mapped in `AbstractControllerAdvice`, so extending it ensures the same error handling behavior during tests as in production.

+If you skip this, your exceptions may fall back to Spring Boot’s default error handling, which could cause test assertions (like expecting HTTP 422 for a `BusinessException`) to fail.

 ### 🔍 Example: Testing `Product`

-With Allcrud, testing your CRUD layers is not an afterthought — it's built-in.
-Just extend, inject, and assert.
+### Service Tests:
 ```java
 @ExtendWith(MockitoExtension.class)
 public class ProductServiceTests extends CrudServiceTests<Product> {